Fish Habitat Management

-The term “habitat” refers to all components of the environment necessary for fish to spawn, breed, feed and grow to maturity.
-Many parts of the environment contribute to healthy fish habitat including water quality, water level regimes, nutritional inputs in the form of critical chemical elements, cover for young fish and predators, and substrate for production of various invertebrates which contribute to the complex food chain in a fishery.
-Maintenance of healthy fish habitat is necessary to ultimately produce productive fish populations with favorable growth, abundance, and size characteristics which are beneficial for Tennessee anglers.
+The term “habitat” refers to all components of the environment necessary for fish to spawn, breed, feed, and grow to maturity.
+Many parts of the environment contribute to healthy fish habitat, including water quality, water level regimes, nutritional inputs in the form of critical chemical elements, cover for young fish and predators, and substrate for the production of various invertebrates which contribute to the complex food chain in a fishery.
+Maintenance of healthy fish habitat is necessary to ultimately produce productive fish populations with favorable growth, abundance, and size characteristics, which are beneficial for Tennessee anglers.
 In addition to monitoring fish populations, TWRA biologists also monitor water quality and enhance habitat through the installation of structures to improve physical stability and complexity of the environment.
-As reservoirs age in Tennessee, much of the physical habitat which was present at impoundment is lost to natural degradation.
-Stands of trees eventually erode and other structures such as roadbeds, rock walls, and natural outcropping can become covered by sedimentation.
+As reservoirs age in Tennessee, much of the physical habitat that was present at impoundment is lost to natural degradation.
+Stands of trees eventually erode, and other structures such as roadbeds, rock walls, and natural outcropping can become covered by sedimentation.

 Fish require water which is not only clean of pollutants that can be toxic to fish, but also contain chemical nutrients which are necessary to produce the microscopic plants, bacteria, and invertebrates that are the primary producers in the food chain that fish need to survive and grow.
 Temperature and dissolved oxygen also play a critical role in fish health.
 TWRA biologists monitor dissolved oxygen and temperature throughout the water column in reservoirs during the warm summer months.
 This information is used to determine the depth of the thermocline, as well as assess the suitability of the seasonal temperature and oxygen levels for predicting fish distribution and also growth and survival of recently hatched fish.
 In the unfortunate case of fish kills, the temperature/dissolved oxygen profiles often provide an understanding of the root cause of the kill.